What makes Ambinder's uncritical, mindless, one-sided recitation

 "President Obama’s Justice Department is asking a federal judge

-to answer the thorny question of who is and
+for at least two more weeks to answer the thorny question of who is and

 who isn’t an 'enemy combatant.'